jassi-singh/tradeoff/ARCHITECTURE_OVERVIEW.md

 2. **Price Broadcast**: New price data sent to all connected clients
 3. **P&L Update**: PlayerService recalculates P&L for all active positions
 4. **Individual Updates**: P&L updates sent to each affected player
+5. **Leaderboard Update**: Leaderboard recalculated and broadcast to all players

 ## Frontend Architecture